• Construction/Maintenance • Trail/Campground Maintenance • Fish/Wildlife • General Assistance • Weed/Invasive Species Control

 HOUSING & AMENITIES Type: Trailer/RV Pads Description: We provide 1 gravel pad for motor homes or travel trailers.

 Electrical, water and sewer included.
-There is also a shared full size washer, dryer, adjacent to the pad.
+There is also a shared full size washer, dryer, refrigerator, adjacent to the pad.

 The pad is in a very rural remote setting approximately 50 NW of the town Maybell CO, at the refuge sub-headquarters compound next to the Green River.